AnasHarby/the-chat-app/README.md

 ### TODO:
 - Provide an adminstrator option for a client to run a room and invite other clients with and ID.
-- Add option attach images/audios.
+- Add option attach image/audio files.